The Deer Park

 The Deer Park is a Hollywood novel written by Norman Mailer and published in 1955 by G.P.
 Putnam's Sons after it was rejected by Mailer's publisher, Rinehart & Company, for obscenity.
 Despite having already typeset the book, Rinehart claimed that the manuscript's obscenity voided its contract with Mailer.
 Mailer retained his cousin, the attorney Charles Rembar, who became a noted defense attorney for publishers involved in censorship trials.

 Rembar disagreed with Rinehart's characterization of the manuscript as obscene, and threatened to take the publisher to court.
 Rinehart settled with Mailer, allowing him to keep his advance.

 A roman à clef, the metaphorical "Deer Park" is Desert D'Or, California (a fictionalized Palm Springs).
 A fashionable desert resort, Hollywood's elite converge there for fun and games and relaxation.
 The novel's protagonist, Sergius O'Shaughnessy (a recently discharged Air Force officer), is a would-be novelist who experiences the moral depravity of the Hollywood community first hand.

-The title refers to the Parc-aux-Cerfs ("Deer Park"), a resort Louis XV of France kept stocked with young women for his personal pleasure.
+The title refers to the Parc-aux-Cerfs ("Deer Park"), a resort Louis XV kept stocked with young women for his personal pleasure.